-The answer would be completely different for Secondary.
+However, the answer would be completely different for Secondary schools.

-In this case, a State Secondary school choice would not be my first choice for the following reasons (all reason based on my experience with previous families):
+In our experience, and provided as a family you can afford private school fees, a State Secondary school would not be our first choice for the following reasons (all reasons based on our previous experience with clients):

-- The In-Year application process makes it a bit of a gambling, meaning that you will never be sure to get a place in the coveted school.
+- The In-Year application process makes it a bit of a gamble, meaning that you will never be sure to get a place in your preferred school.

-- The best Secondary schools in London are oversubscribed and more than often religious schools (Roman Catholic or Church of England) with drastic admissions criteria regarding the applicant’s faith.
+- The best Secondary state schools in London are mostly oversubscribed, and more than often religious schools (Roman Catholic or Church of England) with drastic admissions criteria regarding the applicant’s faith.

 - The Secondary State schools are in general huge, with an average of 1000+ pupils.
-It can be difficult for an expat newcomer to settle well.
+It can make it more difficult for an expat newcomer to settle in.

 This doesn’t mean that Secondary State Schools should not be considered at all – there are very good ones (in particular Grammar Schools, although these are selective with an entrance exam), but it might be a consideration to transition through a private secondary school first, or, for a family with several children, to prioritise the choice of a private school for the older children.